jenkins-x/jx-docs/content/en/v3/develop/environments/preview.md

 ```
 5. The program displays a link to a pull request.
 The developer can highlight the URL, right-click and choose *Open URL* to see the GitHub page in their browser.

-6. Jenkins X creates a preview environment in the PR for the application changes and displays a link to evaluate the new feature:
+6. JayeX creates a preview environment in the PR for the application changes and displays a link to evaluate the new feature:
 <div class="row">
   <div class="col col-lg-9">
     <img src="/images/pr-comment.png"/>